zack-bitcoin/amoveo/README.md

 Aeternity
 ==========

-A blockchain for trust-free markets in financial derivatives

-This is being used by: [æternity](https://aeternity.com).
+A new scalable blockchain, written in Erlang.

 #### Installing dependencies